SpektraSystems/Azure-Partner-Quickstarts-Guide/3D-Publish-the-Quickstart.md

-Once template development partner has completed all steps in <a href="./Quickstartdevelopment.html">Section C</a>, they can move to validation phase of the solution and launch the Quickstart for public access
+<br>Once template development partner has completed all steps in <a href="./Quickstartdevelopment.html">Section C</a>, they can move to validation phase of the solution and launch the Quickstart for public access
 <ul>
 <li>Submit the Quickstart to Azure Quickstart validation partner for validation of the solution.
 Follow <a href="./7a.html">this</a> to learn more</p>
 <li>Incorporate any feedback provided by azure Quickstart validation partner and submit Pull Request to submit the  Quickstart to <a href="https://github.com/Azure/azure-quickstart-templates">Microsoft Azure GitHub repo</a>.